climatescope/climatescope.org/app/_en_country/costa-rica.md

 Costa Rica offers exemptions on import, value added and income tax for select renewable energy materials and equipment.
 ICE periodically holds tenders to contract new clean energy capacity.
 A net metering program is also in place, allowing retail electricity customers to install self-generation facilities, interconnect with the utility grid, deliver surplus generation to the grid and obtain compensation in the form of a billing credit.

-###Score summary

-Costa Rica scored 1.51 in Climatescope 2016, an improvement of just 0.02 on its 2015 tally.
-It dropped five places to 20<sup>th</sup> overall, and its highest ranking was on Greenhouse Gas Management Activities Parameter IV.

-On Enabling Framework Parameter I, Costa Rica’s score was slightly better, but it declined eight places to 18<sup>th</sup>.
-The country added 1.1GW of new clean energy capacity in 2015, which had a positive impact on four out of six indicators in the Clean Energy Penetration category.

-The country’s score on Clean Energy Investment and Climate Financing Parameter II was marginally higher, reflecting a relatively healthy investment picture – $258m of new money was recorded, all of which was destined for the geothermal sector.
-It ranked 21<sup>st</sup>.

-On Low-Carbon Business & Clean Energy Value Chains Parameter III, Costa Rica’s score was unchanged at 1.92 and it placed 25<sup>th</sup>.
-There is a range of manufacturers, developers and service companies present in the country.

-The country’s relatively strong set of carbon policies, plus its carbon offsetting efforts, produced a score of 2.18 on Parameter IV, which placed it 15<sup>th</sup> globally.